-Despite recent rains and rising water levels, the drought crisis in the west of the US is far from over.
+Despite recent rains and rising water levels, the drought crisis in the West is far from over.
 While many farmers struggle to keep their operations afloat with less water, low crop prices and high farm input prices are compounding an already stressful situation.

 The companies attending and presenting at the event are innovating in a variety of sub-sectors, including water storage, leak detection, water management, and agriculture water efficiency.

 So what is the current state of the drought crisis in California compared to this time last year?

 According to a team of researchers at UCLA, it could take the region another four years to recover from the last five years of serious drought despite the near-average precipitation that the state has received over the past year.
 The team’s recent report compiled 30 years of satellite imagery from NASA’s databases that tracked snowpack in the Sierras.
 According to the Department of Water Resources, the region’s current snowpack is a mere 8 percent of normal for this time of year.

 “We still have a huge problem on our hands,” Dave Puglia, executive vice president at Western Growers tells AgFunderNews.
 “It has to do with the increasing probability that a good year this last year will now be followed by additional dry years because we have a La Nina weather pattern developing that is likely to put us back into drought.”

 From a future vantage point, this current period could simply be one average precipitation year bookended by two periods of severe drought, says Puglia, who will be speaking at the event next week.